tejas-kale/Udacity_FEWD_P4/README.md

 11. _Open a new terminal/CMD prompt instance and key in:_

         ngrok http 8080
-_This will give out a public link to the running server under the property *Forwarding* (http).
+_This will give out a public link to the running server under the property 'Forwarding' (http).
 Copy the link._
 12. _Open a web browser and visit Google Pagespeed Insights:_

         https://developers.google.com/speed/pagespeed/insights/
-_Enter the copied URL and hit *Analyze*.
-A desktop and mobile score of 95 and 94 out of 100 is expected._
+_Enter the copied URL and hit 'Analyze'.
+A desktop and mobile score of 95 and 94 respectively out of 100 is expected._
 13. _To examine rendering improvements, visit the following link and investigate its timeline and the browser console._

         localhost:8080/views/pizza.html